-Interim payments are granted on a limited basis only and requests for an interim payment are not encouraged by the Court.
-(An interim payment is defined as a payment made to appointed counsel prior to the final disposition of the case.)
+Interim payments are granted on a limited basis and requests for an interim payment are not encouraged by the Court.
+(An interim payment is defined as a payment made to appointed counsel prior to the final resolution of one of the stages of the proceeding.)
 If an interim payment is required, the voucher must be prepared as stated above but must also include, as an attachment, a statement to the Court outlining the reasons for which an interim payment is necessary (i.e., financial hardship).
 If an interim payment is granted, counsel will be provided with a supplemental voucher to be completed and submitted at the close of the case.
-Please note that generally only one interim payment is allowed.
+Dates covered by any successive interim voucher should not overlap with previously-submitted vouchers.